 Why is biodiversity important for divers?

 That’s simple.
 When you go on a dive vacation, you want to see lots of stuff.
 But you don’t what to just see lots of the same stuff all the time.
 A biodiverse reef in pristine condition lets you see more species with less effort.
-If you are interested in seeing and learning about the most biodiverse coral reef region in the world, it’s time for you to start planning a trip to Wakatobi today!
+If you are interested in seeing and learning about the most biodiverse coral reef region in the world, it’s time for you to start planning a trip to Wakatobi!

 Learn more about diving at Wakatobi Resort by contacting our office at firstname.lastname@example.org or complete a trip inquiry at wakatobi.com.
 A guest experience consultant will be in touch with you to answer any questions and discuss your next dream dive vacation.